- About Us

 Tours, programs and workshops must be booked a minimum of two weeks in advance.
 Upon registration, you will receive a confirmation letter with an invoice and other important information.
 Full payment is due two weeks prior to the program date.
 Your field trip is subject to cancellation if your payment is late.

-Teachers and paraprofessionals are FREE.
-One chaperone for every 10 students is FREE.
+One adult per every 10 students is FREE.
 Please note, due to space constraints, we cannot accommodate additional chaperones.

 Maritime History Tour